chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ### Mitigation: Stub caches

-Clients can compensate partially for the loss of shared caching by implementing local DNS caches.
+Clients can compensate partially for any loss of shared caching by implementing local DNS caches.
+This mitigation is already widely deployed in browsers and operating systems.

+## General mitigation: User controls

+For these and other compatibility concerns, a possible mitigation is to provide users or administrators with the ability to control whether DDR is used with legacy forwarders.
+For example, this control could be provided via a general preference, or via a notification when connecting to a new network.

 --- back